mchera24/Lab1/index.md

 ## **Top Quotes To Live By**

-1. > Once you know what failure feels like, determination chases success. -Kobe Bryant
+1. > "Once you know what failure feels like, determination chases success." -Kobe Bryant

-2. > Power is only given to those who are prepared to lower themselves to pick it up. -Ragnar Lothbrok (Vikings)
+2. > "Power is only given to those who are prepared to lower themselves to pick it up." -Ragnar Lothbrok (Vikings)

 ## **Simple Name Output Program in Java**